ybalkind/davidklaing.github.io/_posts/2018-11-27-step-by-step.md

 $$a \cdot b = \sum_ja_jb_j$$

 Geometrically, the dot product is the length (and valence) of the projection of one vector on another.
+As you can see in the [gif](http://wiki.roblox.com/index.php?title=File:Dot_product_projection.gif) below, the dot product is maximized when two lines point in the same direction, and it's minimized when they point in opposite directions:

 ![](/assets/img/step_by_step/dot_product_projection.gif)